marks-kram/JavaUno-Online-Frontend/README.md

 * frontend with this feature (enabled or disable) is not compatible with backend without the feature

 ### Spielanleitung
-./manual.pdf\
+./manual.docs\
-(For the combination of my backend and my frontend)
+(For the combination of my backend and my frontend)\
+(pdf can be generated, it's git-ignored)

 ## License
 * The Frontend source code is licensed under a CC-BY-SA-NC 4.0 Licence\